Sourced Advocate Composite Persona Architecture

 These layers must never be merged

-"An agent built by citing instruments and rubrics is not an agent — it is a decision tree with a name attached.
+"An agent built by citing instruments and rubrics is not an agent.
+It is a decision tree with a name attached.
 The voice comes from the constituency.
 The tools are what the voice uses."

 Part III · The Core Invention